 Our simulations suggest that volcanogenic sandstones may be attractive reservoir rocks for geologic carbon sequestration.
 Volcanogenic sandstones have the advantage of high reactivity as in basalt and peridotite, but are in other respects typical porous sandstones that would allow for deep injection of supercritical CO2 rather than shallow injection of carbonated water as in Kelemen and Matter (2008).
 The results of our simulation study, which is based on a combination of observed properties of impure sandstones and a model mineralogy including up to 30% by volume of reactive, divalent cation-bearing minerals, a 40m-thick homogeneous formation with a radius of 5000 m could accommodate injection of 85 megatons of supercritical CO2 through a single well in 100 years, with 77 percent of the injected CO2 being converted to carbonate minerals within 1000 years.
 Because CO2 storage will only be justifiable if injected CO2 stays immobilized in the subsurface for thousands of years, this high percentage of mineralization would be attractive.

 Typical volcanogenic sandstones are mixtures of mineral grains and volcanic and sub-volcanic rock fragments (Ingersoll, 1983; Linn et al., 1992).
 To simulate the reactive behavior of volcanic rock fragments we have used a combination of minerals, mainly pyroxenes and feldspar, for which laboratory dissolution rate data are available.
 In general we have used conservative values for dissolution rate constants and reactive surface area.
-Nevertheless, the critical control on the percentage of mineralization that can be achieved is the relationship between the volume fraction of reactive minerals (or VRF) and permeability.
+Nevertheless, the critical control on the percentage of mineralization that can be achieved is the relationship between the volume fraction of reactive minerals (or the fraction of volcanic rock fragments) and permeability.
 The models suggest that >50% mineralization could be achieved within 1000 years in formations containing at least 10% VRF and a permeability of about 60 mD.
 We assume, and there are some data in the literature to bear this out, that permeability declines as VRF increases.
 With this assumption, there is a trade-off between higher reactivity and lower permeability with increasing VRF.
 But for any reactive mineral content, there is a range of permeabilities that are likely as a result of variable diagenetic histories and proportions of cements.
 For our low permeability cases, permeability drops off quickly at high VRF, which means that the total amount of CO2 that can be injected per well is small, and hence the optimum condition for mineralization occurs at low %VRF.
 For our high permeability cases, the optimum condition shifts to about 15 to 20% VRF, and much more CO2 can be both injected and mineralized.

 Reactive surface area